Baseball and Softball Summit 2018

 This first time course will look at the continued epidemic in baseball and softball around overuse injuries, new standards and guidelines being put into place for compliance and the rise in UCL injuries requiring “Tommy John surgery”.
 The course will be specific to care of injuries, prevention of injuries, and performance in the baseball and softball athlete.
 It will showcase a lot of the top experts in the field as presenters.

 |Reduced Fee: Resident, Fellow, ATC, PT, NP, PA, Allied Heath Professional||$275.00|

 Web cast Attendance (broadcast live in Central Standard Time).
 To register for the web cast Click here

 |Reduced Fee: Resident, Fellow, ATC, PT, NP, PA, Allied Health|

 Professional (live webcast)

-Baseball and softball coaches: contact Kari Koenigs for a discounted rate when attending the live course.
+Baseball coaches, softball coaches and PT/AT students: contact Kari Koenigs for a discounted rate when attending the live course.